open-contracting/software-development-handbook/docs/docker/index.rst

 For a web server, use the `nginxinc/nginx-unprivileged:latest <https://hub.docker.com/r/nginxinc/nginx-unprivileged>`__ image.
 Note that the default port is changed to 8080 (instead of 80).

-For reference, the ``/etc/nginx/conf.d/default.conf`` file in the Nginx image is:
+For reference, the default ``/etc/nginx/conf.d/default.conf`` file in the Nginx image is:

 .. literalinclude:: samples/default.conf
    :language: nginx